mvitez/thnets/README.md

 ## Installation

-Requirements for library: OpenBLAS, CuDNN version 4 if compiled with the CUDNN=1 option.
+Requirements for library: OpenBLAS (included for ARM), CuDNN version 4 if compiled with the CUDNN=1 option.
 Requirements for test: libpng and libjpeg
+Check the OPENBLAS directory in the Makefile or make and install OpenBLAS-stripped first Check the CUDA and CUDNN directories in the Makefile if using CUDNN.
 Make with "make"
+Install with "(sudo) make install"
 Make options are:
    * *DEBUG* 0 is off, 1 is on
    * *MEMORYDEBUG* 0 checks memory leaks, 1 generates full dump of allocations in memdump.txt
    * *CUDNN* 0 is off, 1 uses CuDNN
-Check the CUDA and CUDNN directories in the Makefile if using CUDNN.

 ## Test program

-    export LD_LIBRARY_PATH=/opt/OpenBLAS/lib:. (add CUDA and CUDNN lib directories, if using CUDNN) ./test -m <model_dir> -i <input_file>
+    export LD_LIBRARY_PATH=/usr/local/lib:/opt/OpenBLAS/lib (add CUDA and CUDNN lib directories, if using CUDNN) ./test -m <model_dir> -i <input_file>

 The model directory must contain 2 files: